The MERC Project

 Announcement

-The release v1.1 of merc has been published in January 2026, and is available to download on the Github releases page.
+The release v2.0 of merc has been published in June 2026, and is available to download on the Github releases page.
 The corresponding crates have also been published on crates.io.
-This release was mostly to force a Zenodo upload, and no important changes were made.
+This release comes with a lot of general improvements, and the addition of the merc-lps tool for exploring linear process specifications.

 Overview